hxbaishikele/resume/_publications/2017-04-19-how-ict-can-improve-cm-case-study.md

 date: 2017-04-19
 venue: '3rd International Conference on Civil and Building Engineering Informatics & 2017 Conference on Computer Applications in Civil and Hydraulic Engineering'
 paperurl: 'https://linjiarui.net/files/2017-04-19-how-ict-can-improve-cm-case-study.pdf'
-citation: 'Zhang, Y., Lin, J.*, Zhang J. Fang, D. and Hu, Z. (2017). &quot;Research on IDM-based BIM process information exchange technology&quot; <i>in Proceedings of the 3rd International Conference on Civil and Building Engineering Informatics & 2017 Conference on Computer Applications in Civil and Hydraulic Engineering (ICCBEI&CCACHE 2017)</i>.
+citation: 'Zhang, Y., Lin, J.*, Zhang J. Fang, D. and Hu, Z. (2017). &quot;How Information Technology Can Improve Construction Management for General Contractor: A Case Study&quot; <i>in Proceedings of the 3rd International Conference on Civil and Building Engineering Informatics & 2017 Conference on Computer Applications in Civil and Hydraulic Engineering (ICCBEI&CCACHE 2017)</i>.
 22-25.
 Taipei, Taiwan.'

 comment: true
 category: conference